Windsor, Berkshire

 Windsor is a historic town in the Royal Borough of Windsor and Maidenhead in Berkshire, England.
-It is the site of Windsor Castle, one of the official residences of the British monarch.
-The town is situated 21.8 mi west of Charing Cross, central London, 5.8 mi southeast of Maidenhead, and 15.8 mi east of the modern county town of Reading.
-It is immediately south of the River Thames, which forms its boundary with its smaller, ancient twin town of Eton.
+It is home to Windsor Castle, one of the official residences of the British monarch.
+The town is located 21.8 mi west of Charing Cross in central London, 5.8 mi southeast of Maidenhead, and 15.8 mi east of the modern county town of Reading.
+It lies immediately south of the River Thames, which forms its boundary with the smaller and historic town of Eton.
 The village of Old Windsor, just over 2 mi to the south, predates what is now called Windsor by, possibly, 300 years.
-Until 1974, Windsor was correctly referred to as New Windsor to distinguish the two.
+Until 1974, Windsor was sometimes officially referred to as New Windsor to distinguish the two.

 Etymology

 Windlesora is first mentioned in the Anglo-Saxon Chronicle.
-(The settlement had an earlier name but this is unknown.)
-The name has no exact etymology, but the closest estimation is that derives from old English Windles-ore or winch by the riverside.
+(The settlement had an earlier name, but this is unknown.)
+The name has no exact etymology, but the closest estimation is that it derives from Old English Windles-ore or winch by the riverside.
 This etymology is shared with Winsor in Hampshire and also Broadwindsor (Dorset), but topographically all three are different.
 By 1110, Henry of Huntingdon's chronicle, Historia Anglorum, notes that meetings of the Great Council, which had previously taken place at Windlesora, were taking place at the castle, referred to as New Windsor.
 By the late 12th century the settlement at Windelsora had been renamed Old Windsor.